seannyD/DnD_Cymraeg/DND_SRD_CYM/Dosbarthau/Derwydd_cy.md

 -  tarian pren neu unrhyw arf syml
 -  simitar neu unrhyw arf syml
--  arfwisg lledr, pac anturio, a ffocws derwyddol
+-  arfwisg lledr, pecyn anturio, a ffocws derwyddol

 >  - (*a*) a wooden shield (aes) or (*b*) any simple weapon
 >  - (*a*) a scimitar or (*b*) any simple melee weapon